A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

-Applying $R\pi_{v,*}$ yields the following long exact sequence of sheaves on $\Perf_{K,v}$
+Applying $R\pi_{v,*}$ yields the following long exact sequence of sheaves on $\Adic_{K,v}$

-Those sheaves and the exact sequence they fit it admit a natural extension to $\Sous_{K,v}$.
-We now let $\Gamma_n$ denote the image in $v$-sheaves on $\Sous_K$ of the map $\delta_n$.
+We now let $\Gamma_n$ denote the image in $v$-sheaves on $\Adic_K$ of the map $\delta_n$.
 To show that $\Gamma_n$ is an étale rigid group, we may pass to a completed algebraic closure and therefore we assume that $K$ is algebraically closed.
-By Lemma \ref{morphisms from approximating sheaves to vector groups} above, the sheaf $\Gamma_n$ is a sub-$v$-sheaf of the locally constant sheaf $\underline{T}_K$ for some set $T$.
+Observe that $H=R^{n+1}\pi_{v,*}\widehat{\Gs}$ is partially proper.
+Indeed, it is separated, as is any rigid group over $K$.
+To see that $H$ is overconvergent, it is enough to show that $H[p^{\infty}] = R^{n+1}\pi_{v,*}\Gs[p^{\infty}]$ is overconvergent, which follows from Proposition \ref{Prop: main properties of diamantine higher direct images}(2).
+We may thus apply Lemma \ref{morphisms from approximating sheaves to vector groups} to find that the sheaf $\Gamma_n$ is a sub-$v$-sheaf of the locally constant sheaf $\underline{A}_K$ for some group $A$.
 By \cite[Prop.
-10.5]{scholze2022etale}, it follows that $\Gamma_n$ is representable by an open subspace of $\underline{T}_K$ and is therefore étale over $K$.
-This concludes the proof, with $\tau$ being the $v$-topology.
+10.5]{scholze2022etale} applied to each open and closed component $\underline{\{a\}}_K$, it follows that $\Gamma_n$ is representable by an open subspace of $\underline{A}_K$ and is therefore étale over $K$.
+This concludes, with $\tau$ being the $v$-topology.